Behavioral Activation System (BAS)

 While the Behavioral Activation System, may have several correlates to personality types, it is more aptly tied to motivation.
 Hence, the character trait similarities with some of the personality types.

 Individuals with a highly sensitive or strongly activated BAS tend to be more inclined towards experiencing positive emotions, seeking out new experiences, and taking risks.
 They often have a heightened drive to achieve their goals and derive satisfaction from accomplishing tasks or receiving recognition.
-We can also see several correlates to high activation in the BAS with Barbara Frederickson’s broaden and build theory.
+We can also see several correlates to high activation in the BAS with Barbara Fredrickson’s broaden and build theory.

 On the other hand, a malfunctioning or underactive BAS can lead to decreased motivation, a lack of enthusiasm, and reduced engagement in goal-directed behaviors.
 This can result in feelings of apathy, lethargy, and decreased interest in activities that were once rewarding.